 - Select “MBOX file to Import” and press on Open option.

-Lacks of Manual Method
+Drawbacks of the Manual Method

 - Manually importing multiple MBOX can be tedious or time taking process.